 Summary:

-The Nevada R-V school district in Missouri is home to three elementary schools: Truman Elementary, Bryan Elementary, and Benton Elementary.
-These schools serve students from pre-kindergarten through 5th grade and are located in a predominantly white, economically disadvantaged area.
+The Nevada R-V school district in Missouri is home to three elementary schools serving grades 3-5: Truman Elementary, Bryan Elementary, and Benton Elementary.
+While the schools share some similarities, there are notable differences in their performance, resources, and student demographics.

 Thank you for your feedback!